-Sweet Potatoes: We start this recipe by pressure cooking the sweet potatoes after washing, peeling, and chopping them into large pieces (about 2″ in width).
+Sweet Potatoes: We start this recipe by pressure cooking the sweet potatoes after washing, peeling, and chopping them into large pieces (about 2-inches in width).
 For me, two pounds of sweet potatoes typically comes to two large sweet potatoes.
 Pour a cup of cold water into the Instant Pot and place the trivet inside.
-Put the sweet potato pieces on top of the trivet, close the lid, set valve to sealing and pressure cook on “Manual” for 8 minutes.
+Put the sweet potato pieces on top of the trivet, close the lid, set valve to sealing and pressure cook on "Manual" for 8 minutes.

 Once the cooking cycle has completed, quick release the pressure, carefully transfer the sweet potatoes to a large bowl and cover with a plate.
 I use the trivet to do this, but there is always danger of a potato falling into the hot water, so be careful if you use this method.
 Alternatively, you can use a spoon to scoop the potatoes to a bowl, which is a safer option.

 Almond Milk, Ghee and Nutmeg: Then, set aside the potatoes until you get your filling cooking (as described below).
 Once the filling is cooking, you can add almond milk, ghee and nutmeg to the potatoes and mash with a potato masher until smooth.
 Coconut milk can be substituted for almond milk.
 I only use nutmeg to season the potatoes as it is a natural, Whole30-compliant sweetener.
-During my testing, I found that salt and pepper make the sweet potatoes too savoury, eliminating the sweet-on-savoury magic that this recipe brings.
+During my testing, I found that salt and pepper make the sweet potatoes too savory, eliminating the sweet-on-savory magic that this recipe brings.

 Shepherd's Pie Filling

 Meat and Produce: The filling features ground beef as well as carrots, green beans, onion and garlic.
-Using the Instant Pot’s Saute function, we saute these ingredients together for about 12 minutes or until the carrots are fork tender.
+Using the Instant Pot's Sauté function, we sauté these ingredients together for about 12 minutes or until the carrots are fork tender.
 I use extra fine frozen green beans and chop them into small pieces.
 Alternatively, you could use pre-cut frozen green beans or fresh green beans.